shashikumar04433/Git-Basic-Commands-/README.md

       3.Commit changes.

 ## Commands of the git are:
+      git clone ""path of the file which copied in the github code part"
 ### Command to see the version of git:
      Git --version
 ### Command to clone the files: